Iotic-Labs/katacoda-scenarios/iotic-spacectl/iotic-spacectl-intro/step1.md

 ### Properties

 Properties allow you to add additional information Twins, enabling more granular information and complex relationships to be built into your ecosystem.
-For example you could give your twins Categories or list the Manu factory of machinery allowing you to easily find all the twins that match your interest.
+For example you could give your house twin descriptions such as address or number of bedrooms.

 You can read more about properties [here](https://docs.iotics.com/docs/tutorial-4-adding-properties).